mvanthoor/rustic-book/src/progress/playing_strength.md

 # Playing Strength

-As mentioned in the preface of this book, writing a chess engine can be a rewarding endavour.
+As mentioned in the preface of this book, writing a chess engine can be a rewarding endeavour.
 It takes a long time to write a very strong engine, especially if you are just starting out.
 It takes some knowledge about programming and chess, lots of time, and often, perseverance, to get the first basic version up and running.
 After this version works and plays